-(3) Pictorial questionnaire: Pictures have been used in questionnaires in order promote interest and some to some motivation the respondents for answering among the questions.
+questionnaire: Pictures (3) Pictorial have been used in some questionnaires order interest and motivation promote some among the respondents answering the questions.
 It is useful for those respondents who are least educated.
-P.V.Young- says that pictorial techniques have been used extensively m studies of social attitudes and prejudices in children.
+P.V.
+Young- says that pictorial techniques have been used extensively studies of social attitudes and prejudices in children.